mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 **Same person:** ... about that?
 I know Thich Nhat Hanh said that he goes very slowly, and when I asked him if it’s possible to be mindful when you’re going very fast, he said *maybe* it is, but it’s much harder.

-**Katagiri:** Yeah, I’m not talking about this one.
+**Katagiri Roshi:** Yeah, I’m not talking about this one.
 That is already something expressed by him.

 **Same person:** Ah.

-**Katagiri:** Slow, for him, it is a kind of stability.
+**Katagiri Roshi:** Slow, for him, it is a kind of stability.
 Very stable.
 Do you understand what I mean?
 Slow action.
 Slow action is, in this case, kind of total security there.

 And then if we see that total security in terms of speed, or slow or fast, then we say *slow motion*.
 But that is a name, a concept.
 [It is] completely beyond slow motion, because his life is exactly fitting from moment to moment, so [it’s] very quick.
 So his slowness is not slow; his slowness is very quick, hitting the point.